Pramsh/cryptedJPG/README.md

 ## Overview

-This Python script hides secret messages within JPG files by modifying their bytes.
-You can also retrieve hidden messages from JPGs.
+This Python script hides secret messages within JPG or PNG files by modifying their bytes.
+You can also retrieve hidden messages from JPGs or PNGs.

 ## Requirements